jdgas/AKAP79_PKA/README.md

 # Aproximate Bayesian Computing (ABC) for parameter estimation in the AKAP79-PKA model

+**Please note** that the the continuous development of the code for Uncertainty Quantification (ABC) and Sensitivity Analysis is now taking place at https://github.com/icpm-kth/uqsa .

 This repository (https://github.com/jdgas/AKAP79_PKA) contains source code to the publication
 ```
 Church, Timothy W., Parul Tewatia, Saad Hannan, João Antunes, Olivia Eriksson, Trevor G. Smart,